imerr0r/GitRemoteRunner/README.md

 # GitRemoteRunner

-VScode launch.json helper for uploading and running code on a remote host via github and SSH.
+VScode launch.json helper for uploading and running code on a remote Debian host via github and SSH.

 Change launch.json "program" key to